kwankiu/archlinux-installer/README.md

 | [linux-rk3588-midstream](https://github.com/hbiyik/hw_necromancer/tree/master/rock5b/linux-rk3588-midstream) | Googulator's 'Midstream' (Linux-6.2.x) (experimental) | Midstream Kernel from Source Code (based on Linux-6.2, only [basic hardware support](https://github.com/Googulator/linux-rk3588-midstream/wiki), but takes a few hours to compile and install) |
 | Unavailable / [Only on Armbian](https://monka.systemonachip.net/rock5b/edge/deb/) | Linux Mainline Kernel (Linux-6.5) (experimental) | Collabora is currently working on Linux Mainline Kernel for RK3588, [most of the stuff](https://gitlab.collabora.com/hardware-enablement/rockchip-3588/notes-for-rockchip-3588/-/blob/main/mainline-status.md) appears on Midstream is now on Mainline, but things like USB-PD, USB-C, HDMI, are still work-in-progress. |

-You can reinstall/replace the Linux Kernel using `arch-rock-config` :
+You can Build & Install other Linux Kernel from source using `arch-rock-config` :
 ```
-# replace <kernel> with rkbsp, rkbsp-git or midstream
+# replace <kernel> with rkbsp-bin, rkbsp-git or midstream-git

 arch-rock-config install-kernel <kernel>
 ```

 # Known Issues / Troubleshooting
 1. Installation Script is known to run on Debian / Ubuntu / Arch Linux
-2. Support for Ubuntu/Debian running on Windows WSL2 is Experimental, other distro are not supported.
+2. Support for Ubuntu/Debian running on Windows WSL2 is Experimental, for other WSL2 distros, you can only create disk images.
 3. For other distro, you may consider downloading our [prebuilt image](https://github.com/kwankiu/archlinux-installer-rock5/releases/latest).